elienriquez/Trichoderma_atroviride_genomics/README.md

 fastq-dump *.sra
 ```

-## Eliminate low quality reads and trim adapters with fastqc
+## Eliminate low quality reads and trim adapters with Trimmomatic

 Loop for single-end reads